Somali expats fear bank curbs on sending money home

 For more than two decades, the African nation of 10 million people has been a land of chaos because of divisive clan fights during its civil war and more-recent Islamist militant insurgents with links to al Qaeda.

-Commercial banking disappeared in the early 1990s, and Western money transfer companies such as Western Union Co and MoneyGram International Inc do not serve most parts of Somalia.
+Commercial banking disappeared in the early 1990s, and Western money transfer companies such as Western Union Co (WU.N) and MoneyGram International Inc (MGI.O) do not serve most parts of Somalia.

 This leaves the significantly cheaper and more informal money service businesses, or MSBs, to serve as intermediaries between the foreign banks that make the wire transfers and the intended recipients of the money.